 In general, people don’t like change and that’s totally natural.
 It’s important for the staff to know that changing to a predictive maintenance strategy for the upkeep of machines, doesn’t mean their skills and knowledge are no longer needed.
 Internal communication is preferred to get everyone on board and convinced about the benefits the change will bring.

-Depending on the size and production process of a plant, the plant owner might feel like his assets are doing perfectly fine with the current maintenance strategy, and/or that the current downtime for maintenance is neglectable and is not costing him a lot of money.
-In this case a proper calculation of the Total Cost of Ownership could give valuable insight into what would change with a predictive maintenance strategy, and how big the savings are.
+Last but not leat, the final predictive maintenance challenge depends on the size and production process of a plant.
+The plant owner might feel like his assets are doing perfectly fine with the current maintenance strategy, and/or that the current downtime for maintenance is neglectable and is not costing him a lot of money.
+In this case, a proper calculation of the Total Cost of Ownership to decrease equipment failure could give valuable insight into what would change with a predictive maintenance strategy, and how big the savings are.

-Now, although there are several reasons why OEM’s and end users have their doubts about predictive maintenance, there are many benefits to switching.
+Now, although there are several reasons why OEM’s and end users have their doubts about predictive maintenance and rather opt for prefer preventive maintenance, there are many benefits to switching.
 In this blog we wrote all about the benefits of predictive maintenance and we explain why this strategy is the best option in any case.
 Because costs are always a big issue, if not the biggest, we also wrote a an article about calculating the ROI and TCO in which you’ll find everything you need to estimate when predictive maintenance will start making you money.

 Are you considering building assets with smart sensors?
 Are you already building assets ready for predictive maintenance but are you having issues taking away your client’s concerns?
 We’re here to talk and discuss any problems you might encounter.
 Get in touch with us.